skpeterson/Bioinformatics_Toolkit/README.md

 3. Started a tmux session
 4. Started an interactive session

-You are now ready to kick off jobs and do
+You are now ready to kick off jobs and do stellar computational work!
+Happy science-ing!!